By Adam Kankiewicz November 18, 2013

 Above-average PV energy production prevailed across the Western United States during both July and August as drought conditions continued in the region.
 During the same period, the Southeast experienced below-average production due to wetter-than-average conditions.
 In July, energy production in the Northwest was well above average, but slipped to average production in August due to increased storminess.

 A stronger-than-average flow of clouds and moisture associated with the North American monsoon led to below average production in the four corners region of the Southwest during July and August.
 The monsoon-related cloudiness also spilled farther west, leading to below-average PV production for most of California’s desert regions.

-To use the PV Power Map to calculate the generation potential of a PV system in a given location, multiply the power output indicated on the map by a project’s capacity, in kilowatts.
-The result is the total estimated power output for the month.
-See an archive of monthly PV Power Maps at solartoday.org/pvpowermap.
+The PV Power Map can be used by anyone to quickly gauge the generation potential of a new PV system, or benchmark the performance of an installed system, in a given location.
+Simply multiply the power output indicated on the map by a project’s capacity, in kilowatts, to calculate the total estimated power output for the month.

 For example, a 4-kW PV system in Olympia, Wash., would have produced approximately 580 kilowatt-hours during July (145 kWh x 4 kW = 580 kWh).
 Meanwhile, a 4-kW system in Raleigh, N.C., would have produced approximately 480 kWh during August (120 kWh x 4 kW = 480 kWh).